MRCIEU/PHESANT/README.md

 Arg | Description
 -------|--------
 phenofile 		| Comma separated file containing phenotypes.
-Each row is a participant, the first column contains the user id and the remaining columns are phenotypes.
+Each row is a participant, the first column contains the participant id and the remaining columns are phenotypes.
 Where there are multiple columns for a phenotype these must be adjacent in the file.
 Specifically for a given field in Biobank the instances should be adjacent and within each instance the arrays should be adjacent.
-Each variable name is in the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). traitofinterest 	| Variable name as in traitofinterestfile.
+Each variable name needs to be changed to the format 'x[varid]\_[instance]\_[array]' (we use the prefix 'x' so that the variable names are valid in R). variablelistfile 	| Tab separated file containing information about each phenotype, that is used to process them (see below). datacodingfile 		| Comma separated file containing information about data codings (see below). traitofinterest 	| Variable name as in traitofinterestfile.